Skip to main content

 Urgent or threatening language

-e.g. "Your account will be locked in 10 minutes if you don’t respond"
+For example, “Your account will be locked in 10 minutes if you don’t respond.”

-Digital Surge will never ask you to share these details.
+Digital Surge will never ask you for these details.

 Unexpected links or attachments

-Especially those that ask you to log in or download something.
+Be especially careful with anything asking you to log in or download files.

 Unusual sender details

-Check that the email is from an official Digital Surge domain (e.g. @digitalsurge.com.au)
+Check that the email is from an official Digital Surge domain such as @digitalsurge.com.au.

-Calls or messages claiming to be support but asking for private info
+Calls or messages claiming to be support but asking for private information

-1. Do NOT click any links or provide personal details.
+• Do not click links or provide personal information.

-2. Take a screenshot or copy the message details.
+• Take a screenshot or note the message details.

-We’ll review the message and advise you on the next steps.
-Your report helps us protect the community and take action against phishing attempts.
+We will review the message and advise you on the next steps.
+Reporting suspicious activity helps protect the Digital Surge community.

-• Never share your login or 2FA code with anyone
+• Never share your login details or 2FA code with anyone.

 Did this answer your question?